Irish Blue Limestone and Belgian Bluestone: One Origin, Two Characters

 The choice between them typically comes down to project context: availability, local sourcing preferences, fossil content and the specific tonal range an architect is looking for.
 For projects in Ireland and the UK, Irish blue limestone offers the additional benefit of short transport distances and traceable sourcing from three quarries in Co.
 Carlow and Co.
 Kilkenny, which supports lower embodied carbon for BREEAM-referenced projects.

-The term "bluestone" (and variations such as hardsteen, pierre bleue, blauwe hardsteen) is a commercial name, not a precise geological one.
-Stones marketed under similar names include Asian blue limestone from Vietnam (geologically similar, crinoidal limestone) and Chinese bluestone (a dolomitic or oolitic limestone with different composition).
+The term "bluestone" is a commercial name, not a precise geological one.
+Stones marketed under similar names include Asian blue limestone from Vietnam (a fine-grained limestone, geologically similar in appearance) and Chinese bluestone (a dolomitic or oolitic limestone with different composition).
 These materials can look comparable on first inspection but differ in density, porosity, weathering behaviour and long-term performance.
 When specifying bluestone for a project, it is worth confirming the geological origin and technical data sheet, not just the commercial name.

-Irish blue limestone has been worked in Ireland for millennia.
-Early uses include Neolithic monuments and, later, the carved Celtic crosses of the early Christian period.
+Irish limestone has been worked in Ireland for millennia.
+Early uses include Neolithic monuments and stone carving.
 During the medieval era the stone was used extensively in abbeys, monasteries and the great houses of Irish chieftains and landowners.
 From the twentieth century onwards, its use shifted from primarily ornamental carving to functional applications such as cladding, paving and contemporary architecture, a transition that continues today.

-Today, Irish blue limestone is specified for paving slabs, setts, cobbles, kerbing, cladding panels, pool copings, wall capping, building products (lintels, sills, door surrounds), and interior surfaces including flooring and worktops.
+Today, Irish blue limestone is specified across a wide range of exterior and interior projects.
+As limestone paving it is supplied in slabs, setts, cobbles and kerbing, with bluestone paving a common choice for patios, public realm schemes and garden landscaping.
+Beyond paving, the stone is worked into cladding panels, pool copings, wall capping, building products (lintels, sills, door surrounds) and interior surfaces including flooring and worktops.
 It is available in +20 finishes, ranging from flamed and bush hammered for outdoor slip resistance to honed and stonewashed for interior use.

 Paving and street furniture